Codecademy/docs/content/sql/concepts/dates/dates.md

 We can use SQL’s date functions to transform data into a desired format.
 Since date functions can be database specific, verify the functions that exist on your relational database management system.

-For example, suppose there's a `baked_goods` table with the following data:
+For example, suppose there's a `bodega` table with the following data:

 | order_id | item | price | quantity | order_date |
 | --- | --- | --- | --- | --- |